aborroy/alfresco-opensearch-neural-search/README.md

 # Sample integration of Alfresco with Opensearch Neural Search

-This project integrates Alfresco with the neural search capabilities of OpenSearch.
-A Java Spring Boot service handles kNN indexing.
+This project integrates Alfresco Community Edition with the [neural search capabilities](https://opensearch.org/docs/latest/search-plugins/neural-search-tutorial/) of OpenSearch.
+A Java Spring Boot service handles kNN indexing and provides searching endpoint.

-Docker Images from [quay.io](https://quay.io/organization/alfresco) are used, since this product is only available for Alfresco Enterprise customers.
-In addition, [Alfresco Nexus](https://nexus.alfresco.com) credentials may be required.
-If you are Enterprise Customer or Partner but you are still experiencing problems to download Docker Images or download artifacts from Nexus, contact [Alfresco Hyland Support](https://community.hyland.com) in order to get required credentials and permissions.

-This project provides following folders:
+The project provides following folders:

 * [alfresco-neural-search](alfresco-neural-search): Spring Boot application that indexes Alfresco documents in OpenSearch and provides a searching endpoint (like `http://localhost:8081/search?query=people playing a game`)
 * [docker-alfresco](docker-alfresco): regular Alfresco deployment